awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/launch-now-url.md

 **Note**
 You can specify the value of the **sourceBundleUrl** parameter as an HTTP URL, but the user's web browser will convert characters as needed by applying HTML URL encoding\.
 + **environmentType** – Specify whether the environment is load balancing and automatically scaling or just a single instance\.
 For more information, see [Environment Types](using-features-managing-env-types.md)\.
 You can specify either `LoadBalancing` or `SingleInstance` as the parameter value\.
 + **tierName** – Specify whether the environment supports a web application that processes web requests or a web application that runs background jobs\.
-For more information, see [AWS Elastic Beanstalk Worker Environments](using-features-managing-env-tiers.md)\.
+For more information, see [Elastic Beanstalk Worker Environments](using-features-managing-env-tiers.md)\.
 You can specify either `WebServer` or `Worker`,
 + **instanceType** – Specify a server with the characteristics \(including memory size and CPU power\) that are most appropriate to your application\.
 To see the instance types that are available in your Elastic Beanstalk region, see [InstanceType](command-options-general.md#option-instance-type) in [Configuration Options](command-options.md)\.
 To see the detailed specifications for each Amazon EC2 instance type, see [Instance Types](https://aws.amazon.com/ec2/instance-types/#instance-details)\.
 + **withVpc** – Specify whether to create the environment in an Amazon VPC\.
 You can specify either `true` or `false`\.
 For more information about using Elastic Beanstalk with Amazon VPC, see [Using Elastic Beanstalk with Amazon Virtual Private Cloud](vpc.md)\.
 + **withRds** – Specify whether to create an Amazon RDS database instance with this environment\.
 For more information, see [Using Elastic Beanstalk with Amazon RDS](AWSHowTo.RDS.md)\.
 You can specify either `true` or `false`\.